 On 17th September 2021, on what would have been Elsa’s 38th birthday, we helped Butoke to launch the Elsa Corp Justice Project.
 The purpose of the Project is to help survivors of sexual violence in the area of the Democratic Republic of the Congo (DRC) where Butoke works, and to bring the perpetrators of sexual violence to justice.
-The Project has now completed its first year of operation with some great results – further details below.
+The Project has now completed its first two years of operation with some outstanding results – further details below.

 The Project is named in honour of Elsa Corp, our beautiful daughter and sister.
 Elsa was a happy, kind, and extremely caring person, who was adored by her many friends.
 She always had a smile on her face, and loved to go out and have a good time with her friends.
 Elsa grew up in Cheltenham in the suburbs of Melbourne, and was a hairdresser by trade.